juliaizbroke/SeniorProject1/README.md

 npm run electron
 ```

-## 📱 Using the Application
+## 🌐 Using the Application

-Once the application starts, you'll see a desktop window with the Exam Generator interface.
+Once the application starts, it will open in your default web browser at `http://localhost:3000`.
+The application runs entirely offline - your data never leaves your computer!

-### Features:
+### ✨ Key Features:
+- 🌐 **Offline Web App** - Works without internet after setup
 - 📄 **Upload Excel files** with question banks
 - 🔍 **Grammar checking** with error highlighting
 - 🔄 **Duplicate detection** and management
 - ✏️ **Question editing** and customization
 - 📋 **Multiple question types**: Multiple choice, True/False, Matching, Written
 - 📑 **Generate Word documents** for exams and answer keys
 - 🖼️ **Image support** for questions
+- ⚡ **Fast processing** with optimized LanguageTool caching

 ### Basic Workflow:
 1. **Upload** your Excel question bank file